 While all of this is occurring unfortunately, a borrower will still be held responsible for making monthly installments on their loan.
-A title loan is an obligation that must be met.
+Car title loans are an obligation that must be met.
 But not to worry, LoanMart works tirelessly to help customers experiencing financial instability.

 LoanMart offers flexible terms and reasonable rates.1 If customers ever face an unexpected event that upturns their life, we will be there to offer assistance any way we can.

 The settlement process after a car accident can be stressful.
-Which is why if a borrower is currently facing issues paying back their title loan, we urge them to contact us immediately.
+Which is why if a borrower is currently facing issues paying back their Orlando title loans, we urge them to contact us immediately.